In this post, I’m going to show you how to tune a guitar and share a few reliable tips to help you get the hang of it.

 If you’re ready to start playing, learning, and having fun, I want to tell you about Tony’s Acoustic Challenge.

-It’s my awesome, daily practice program that will transform your playing.
+It’s my awesome, daily practice program that will transform your playing when learning guitar.

 If you don’t believe me, check out this video — I’ll let it speak for itself.

-Let’s kick things off with some background on how to tune a guitar.
+Let’s kick things off with some simple background you should know before you learn how to tune a guitar.

-I talked about the musical alphabet in a previous lesson, but here’s a quick recap:
+I talked about the musical alphabet in a previous lesson on guitar notes, but here’s a quick recap:

 - The musical alphabet has the letters A, B, C, D, E, F, and G